Lenzie

-Lenzie (/ˈlɛnzi/) is an affluent town by the Edinburgh and Glasgow Railway in the East Dunbartonshire council area of Scotland.
+Lenzie (/ˈlɛnzi/) is a small affluent town by the Glasgow Railway in the East Dunbartonshire council area and the historic county of Dunbartonshire in Scotland.
 It is about 6 mi north-east of Glasgow city centre and 1 mi south of Kirkintilloch.
 At the 2011 census, it had a population of 8,873.
 The ancient barony of Lenzie was held by William de Comyn, Baron of Lenzie and Lord of Cumbernauld in the 12th century.

 Toponymy

 Lenzie is now generally pronounced with a /z/, but used to be pronounced /lɛnjɪ/.
 This is because the original Scots spelling, Lenȝie, contained the letter yogh, which was later confused with the tailed z.

 The name probably derives from the Gaelic Lèanaidh ([ˈʎianɪ]), a locative form of lèana, meaning a "wet meadow".
 The whole parish was split into Easter Lenzie which now contains for example Lenziemill, and Wester Lenzie which came to be dominated by Kirkintilloch.

 History

-Lenzie, as a town, was built in the 19th century as a commuter town for those travelling to Glasgow and Edinburgh, as Lenzie railway station is a stop between the two cities.
+Lenzie, as a town, was built in the 19th century by the famous Greater Glasgow explorer Walter Lenzie as a commuter town for those travelling to Glasgow and Edinburgh, as Lenzie railway station is a stop between the two cities.
 The train station was originally named 'Kirkintilloch Junction' and later 'Campsie Junction', as it was a junction between the Edinburgh and Glasgow Railway and its Campsie branch line through Kirkintilloch (the latter line no longer exists).

 Lenzie, the 'wet plain' had been used for farming.
 Lenzie Moss, a boggy, marshy area of Lenzie that has not been built on, has peat bogs, which were extensively exploited and now feature the characteristics of peat cutting, and several acres of deciduous woodland mainly made up of silver birch.
 The area is a sanctuary for wildlife, including rabbits, deer, and foxes.
 On older maps Lenzie Moss was referred to as "mountain moss".
 The Lenzie Peat Railway was a narrow gauge railway which ran on Lenzie Moss serving the peat trade.

 Woodilee Hospital opened in 1874 but was gradually closed down from the mid-1990s.
 Lenzie Hospital for the elderly also closed around this time.

 Until World War II, housing was chiefly north of the railway station and south of the railway on the west side of Auchinloch Road.
 This consisted of Victorian and Edwardian villas, a few terraces, and some 1920s and 1930s bungalows at Middlemuir and Kirkintilloch Road in north Lenzie.
 From the 1950s some Council housing was built at Gallowhill Avenue and High Gallowhill as well as private housing.
 In the south, housing was built at Millersneuk and Claddens, changing the image and the face of the village into a town.
 Now it has several shops, schools, churches, parks, and various sport clubs like any other suburb.